whoisanku/holiday-hackathon/README.md

 ### Rules

-1. Build on Lens, use [ConnectKit](https://github.com/family/connectkit) where applicable.
-[Docs.](https://dev-preview.lens.xyz/docs/features/getting-started) [$GRASS Testnet Tokens.](https://dev-preview.lens.xyz/docs/network/tools/faucets)
+1. Build on [Lens Network Testnet](https://dev-preview.lens.xyz/docs/network/overview), use [ConnectKit](https://github.com/family/connectkit) where applicable.
+Get $GRASS Testnet Tokens [here](https://dev-preview.lens.xyz/docs/network/tools/faucets).
 2. For troubleshooting, write to us on Telegram.
 3. The maximum number of hackers per team is 4.
 4. Submissions should be open source and built using the Lens network on Testnet.
 Code must be new, starting on December 16th, 2024 at 4pm CET.
 Any other submissions will not be considered.
 5. Submissions with commits after the deadline of January 7th, 2025 at 4pm CET will be disqualified.
 6. Teams must submit their projects for review via:
    1. Lens Holiday Hackathon GitHub, by following [these steps](#submit-your-project).
-   2. Jokerace Entry.
+   2. [Jokerace Entry](https://jokerace.io/contest/polygon/0x552bdf3d0acfa0bc398607fd675d3b4cce6aabdf).
 Submissions that are not in Jokerace won’t be able to be voted, therefore disqualified.
 7. Final submission must include:
    1. Clear and concise README.
    2. Prototype app.